gravitational/teleport/rfd/0089-merge-webapps.md

 - [ ] Update [the default path to tsh in dev mode](https://github.com/gravitational/webapps/blob/27c615b3ff6f317a85fac4aa28b8e73fa4aa0d28/packages/teleterm/src/mainProcess/runtimeSettings.ts#L18-L23) for Connect.
 - [ ] Update the `README.md` to indicate that this repository is no longer the source of truth and instead link to the `teleport` repo.
-Due to us needing to potentially update older releases we are not able to archive the repository at this time.
+Due to us needing topotentially update older releases we are not able to archive the repository at this time.
 We can revisit this in 6mo.

 ### Webapps.e repository